-If you’ve tried opening a checking account and the bank or credit union denied your application, it may be because a checking account reporting company has negative information in its files about your checking history.
+If a bank or credit union denied your application for a checking account, it may be because a checking account reporting company has negative information in its files about your checking history.

 You may have negative information in your file if you had a checking account before and you:

 • Have an unpaid negative balance on that account, such as from an overdraft, that you have not repaid and the account was closed by the bank or credit union (this is called an “involuntary closure”).

 • Were suspected of fraud related to a checking account.

 • Had a joint account with someone else who had these types of problems.

 Banks and credit unions supply this type of negative information to checking account reporting companies, such as Chex Systems and Early Warning Services.
 These companies compile and use the information to create reports of an individual’s prior checking account history.
 Banks and credit unions may use these reports to help determine whether to offer you a checking account and the type of checking account to offer you.
 (Retailers may use a similar report to decide if they will accept your checks.)

 You might also consider getting a prepaid card.

 What are my rights?

 Accuracy: Checking account reporting companies must comply with the federal Fair Credit Reporting Act (FCRA).
 This means they must follow reasonable procedures to assure maximum possible accuracy of the information in the reports, and they can’t include most negative information that’s more than seven years old.
 In practice, some checking account reporting companies disregard information that is more than five years old.